macuzi/a11y/README.md

   }
 ```

+The page `<title>` **must** be present and contain text

+Screen reader users rely only on text to convey information.
+If you leave off the title, screen reader users have to browse the page
+and infer the identity and purpose from the content, whixh is highly inconvenient.

+**The page <title> must be updated when the web address changes**

+Any time the web address changes, whether due to a true load event, due to an AJAX call, or a JavaScript event,
+the page `<title>` must change to reflect the new content.
+Otherwise, the page title wil become out of sync with the content,
+which can lead to confusion, espically if the user arrives at the page via a link sent to them or saved in a bookmark.

 Page titles improve SEO as well.

 Search engines and site search tools also use the page title when displaying search results.
 Effective titles help